mmniazi/jsonlogic-transpiler/README.md

 # jsonlogic-transpiler
-Generates python function from jsonlogic for blazing fast repeated evaluation
+Generates python function from jsonlogic for blazing fast repeated evaluation (Only tested on python 3)